 This course examines statistical methodologies for problem solving and analysis.
 The course focuses on application of statistical tools in the inspection process.

 Students study reliability, testing and troubleshooting of industrial equipment in addition to safety technology and workplace safety.
 Improvement implementation and failure analysis are also covered in this course.

 Quality control careers are primarily concentrated in industrial and manufacturing sectors.
-According to the U.S. Bureau of Labor Statistics (BLS), quality control inspection jobs will experience an increase of 0% between 2014-2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), quality control inspection jobs will experience an 18% decline between 2018-2028 (www.bls.gov).

 Continuing Education Information